mksjs/interview/README.md

 #Author Manish kumar
-#This repo is related to Interview Questions
+This repo is related to Interview Questions.